 - Flavor the beignet batter with a pinch of ground nutmeg or cinnamon, one teaspoon of vanilla extract, orange flower water, or rum if desired.

-- Fry donuts right after making the pâte à choux dough or let it rest covered with plastic film in contact in the refrigerator for a few hours, a minimum of two, or overnight.
+- Fry the donuts right after making the pâte à choux dough, or let it rest covered with plastic film in contact in the refrigerator for a few hours, at least two, or overnight.

-- To serve, sprinkle nun's puffs with icing (powdered) sugar or roll them in cinnamon sugar (add a pinch of ground cinnamon to sugar) if preferred.
+- To serve, sprinkle the nun's puffs with icing (powdered) sugar or roll them in cinnamon sugar (add a pinch of ground cinnamon to sugar).

 Nutrition